DJMiddleton/Playstation-GNMX-SCE-3DGAME/README.md

 # Playstation-GNMX-SCE-3DGAME
 I develop a 3-D game for the Playstation 4 using the Playstation DevKit with Sony's GNMX API and PSSL (Playstation Shader Language).
-I use the Playstations native language C++ extensively.
+I use the Playstation's native language C++ extensively.

 This repository is missing vital parts of the game program for its functioning such as the ORBIS_DEBUG and toolkit packages and various required game assets.
 As such this repository serves only as future reference for the creator, Dan Middleton.